rizinorg/cutter/docs/source/contributing/code/ide-setup.rst

 There are no strict requirements for using a specific one for Cutter development.
 Any IDE with good CMake integration should work well.

 For most development builds, unless you are working on packaging issues, it is recommended to use ``CUTTER_USE_BUNDLED_RIZIN=ON`` Cmake option.
-It is the easiest way to ensure that a compatible rizin version is used, and helps you deal with different versions of rizin when working with multiple Cutter branches.
-On Linux, in case you have multiple rizin versions without ``CUTTER_USE_BUNDLED_RIZIN``, the ``PKG_CONFIG_PATH`` environment variable can be used to select the desired rizin installation.
+It is the easiest way to ensure that a compatible Rizin version is used, and helps you deal with different versions of Rizin when working with multiple Cutter branches.
+On Linux, in case you have multiple Rizin versions without ``CUTTER_USE_BUNDLED_RIZIN``, the ``PKG_CONFIG_PATH`` environment variable can be used to select the desired Rizin installation.

 While `Qt Creator`_ has a builtin visual form and widget editor, not having it in other IDEs is not a major problem.
 It is also available as a standalone tool called Qt Designer and you can configure the file associations so that ``.ui`` files are opened using it.
 Depending on the ``.ui`` file and changes you want to make, it is sometimes easier to perform them by editing the ``.ui`` file as a text file.
 Essentially, ``.ui`` files are XML files.
 Most code editors should have some support for XML highlighting and possibly block folding.